Today's Articles

 Hector Hyppolite

-*Hector Hyppolite was born on this date 1894.
+*Hector Hyppolite was born on this date in 1894.
 He was a Black Haitian painter.

-From St. Marc, Haiti Hyppolite was educated as an apprentice shoemaker.
-He also worked as a cobbler, house-painter, furniture decorator, shipbuilder, and Innkeeper.
-A decisive figure in modern Haitian art, Hyppolite is generally considered to be the most important of the untrained painters in the mid-twentieth century of his country.
-Details of his life are sparse but Hyppolite was known as a Houngan or Voodoo Priest.
-During a five-year sojourn to Africa, Hyppolite's connection to the home of his ancestors was central to his artistic expression.
-In the early 1940’s he began painting with an association with Le Centre d’ Art in Port-au-Prince.
+From St. Marc, Haiti, Hyppolite was educated as an apprentice shoemaker.
+He also worked as a cobbler, house painter, furniture decorator, shipbuilder, and Innkeeper.
+A decisive figure in modern Haitian art, Hyppolite is generally considered the most important of the untrained painters in his country in the mid-twentieth century.
+Details of his life are sparse, but Hyppolite was known as a Houngan or Voodoo Priest.
+During a five-year vacation to Africa, Hyppolite's connection to the home of his ancestors was central to his artistic expression.
+In the early 1940s, he began painting with an association with Le Centre d’ Art in Port-au-Prince.

 What followed was a brief but prolific period of creation that lasted until his death.
-The subjects of his work range from Christian themes, still life, and voodoo imagery.
-During the final years of his creative times, Hyppolite’s paintings attracted international attention including the Museum of Modern Art in New York City.
+His work's subjects range from Christian themes to still life and voodoo imagery.
+During the final years of his creative life, Hyppolite’s paintings attracted international attention, including the Museum of Modern Art in New York City.
 A legend in his country, Hyppolite was known for his aesthetically complex yet highly intuitive paintings.

 A prolific painter typically depicted Vodou scenes and created between 250 and 600 paintings during the last three years of his life.
-Much of his work was influenced by his devotion to his work as a priest.
+His devotion to his work as a priest influenced much of his work.
 However, after retiring from his work as a houngan, his work reflected the darker aspects of Haitian voodoo.
 He died at about age 54 in Port-au-Prince.

 To be an Artist